AnotherCraft/ac-worldgen/docs/app_interface.md

 getData 0 0 0 resultBlock Block\n
 ```

-The program then responds with the generated data:
+The program then synchronously responds with the generated data:
 ```
 data 0 0 0 resultBlock 8192\n
 [8192 bytes of binary raw data]